 There are different ways to achieve this with an ODROID.
 One is having a VLAN capable switch which separates the networks, in this case you only need one network interface.
 I decided here for option two: Attach an USB-to-Ethernet Adapter so that you have two network interfaces.
 One network interface is connected to the untrusted network, while the other one is connected to your trust network.

-1. Setup ArchLinux Arm
+1. Setup ArchLinux Arm and switch to mainline kernel

-I won't go into detail here, since everything is nicely described here.
+The default installation is nicely described here.
 Just follow the instructions.

 Once Arch is installed, login via